 You will face many hard decisions if a loved one or you have been diagnosed with kidney cancer.
 Including several questions like where should you go for treatment?
 What are the available treatment options?
 How to maintain your quality of life?
-We have tried to describe these concers, the types, and possible treatment, which will help you decide.
+We have tried to describe these concerns, the types, and possible treatment, which will help you decide.

 What Is Kidney Cancer?

 Kidney cancer or renal cell cancer is a cancerous tumor that develops in the kidneys, the two organs that are present on each side of your spine in the torso.
 Our kidneys' function is to turn the body's waste into urine, and they filter waste and excess salt from the blood.
 This urine then gets stored in the bladder through the ureter.
 With the help of the urethra that runs from the bladder, urine is discarded out.
 All these organs together form the urinary system.
+Try out MSKCC's Kidney Cancer - Risk of Recurrence Following Surgery (Prediction Tool) nomogram!

 What Are the Types of Kidney Cancer?